lusend/website/src/pages/individual/information/policies.md

 ---
-title: Policies, Guidelines & FAQ
+title: Policies & Guidelines
 nav:
-  title: Policies, Guidelines & FAQ
+  title: Policies & Guidelines
   parent: individual
   order: 4
 ---

 All LU Send Study Abroad programs are university approved with oversight from multiple entities at Liberty.
 The LU Send Study Abroad program involves advising, mandatory meetings, trainings and procedures managed by LU Send staff.

-# Eligibilities
+# Eligibility

 ![Filler Header Image](https://liberty-sa.terradotta.com/_customtags/ct_Image.cfm?Image_ID=35669){.header}

-_Students must meet specific requirements to be eligible to participate in any LU Send Study Abroad program._
+_All students must meet the following guidelines to be eligible to study abroad._

-- Students must be enrolled in a degree-seeking program at Liberty University (full or part-time status, residential or online).
-- Students must have obtained 24 college credits prior to the semester they are planning to study abroad (these can be transfer or Liberty credits).
-- Incoming transfer students must complete at least one semester at Liberty University prior to participating in a study abroad or international internship program.
+-	Minimum 18 years of age
+-	Liberty University degree-seeking student
+-	Acquired 24 college credits (Sophomore by credit)
-- Students must have a minimum 2.5 GPA to be approved by LU Send.
+-	Standard minimum 2.5 GPA and in good academic standing
-- Students must also meet the specific GPA requirements of their selected program.
-- Students must complete a required background check for LU Send.
+-	Successfully pass a background check
-- Students must be in good academic standing at the time of application and immediately prior to the study abroad program term.
+- Good conduct/disciplinary standing at the University
+-	A valid passport that meets the entry requirements of your host country

+_In addition to the foundational eligibility requirements, students must meet these additional requirements to receive approval to study abroad:_

-- Students on academic suspension or probation at the time of application or immediately prior to the LU Send Study Abroad program are _**not**_ eligible to participate.
+-	Students on academic suspension or probation at the time of application are not eligible to study abroad.
-- Students on disciplinary probation are _**not**_ eligible to participate.
-Students who have significant history of disciplinary problems will be considered on a case-by-case basis.
-- Students must be at least 18 years old.
-Exceptions will be considered on a case-by-case basis.
+-	Students with a disciplinary record at the University will be considered for acceptance on a case-by-case basis.
 - Students are required to adhere to [The Liberty Way](https://liberty-sa.terradotta.com/_customtags/ct_FileRetrieve.cfm?File_ID=26514) while abroad.
 If we are informed of any breaches to the code of conduct while abroad, there may be ramifications when you return to campus.

 # Billing & Payments

 ![Filler Header Image](https://liberty-sa.terradotta.com/_customtags/ct_Image.cfm?Image_ID=35671){.header}

-## Signature Programs

-Students will be billed directly by Liberty University for tuition and housing program costs and the LU Send fee.
-Students **must** complete Financial Check-In to begin making payments.
-The cost of all Signature Programs is roughly equivalent to the cost of one residential semester at Liberty University (tuition, room and board).
+Students participating in a signature study abroad program, custom study abroad program, or international internship will pay their program fee, applicable tuition, and the LU Send study abroad or international internship fee through Financial Check-In the semester prior to travel.

-Students will be required to pay the Signature Program organization and other entities directly for:
+Students may be required to pay their program directly for:

-- Application Fees
+-	Application Fee
-- Commitment Deposit
+-	Confirmation Deposit
 -	Additional Excursions
-- Airfare

-## Custom Programs

-The student’s program provider will invoice LU Send for the total cost of the student’s program.
-The student will pay their program cost and the LU Send fee by completing Financial Check-In.
-Students **must** complete Financial Check-In to begin making payments.
-Students will be required to pay the Custom Program organization and other entities directly for:

-- Application Fees
-- Deposits (Commitment, Housing, Meal Plan, etc.)
-- Additional Excursions
-- Airfare
+Students are responsible for booking and paying for their roundtrip airfare to all programs and communicating their itinerary to LU Send.

-## International Internships
+## Independent Internship

-If the student is completing an internship through a Signature or Custom program, then payments will be made as described above, respectively.
+If a student chooses to participate in an internship that is not through an approved LU Send program, it is considered an independent international internship.
+If a student chooses to participate in an independent internship, students are responsible for paying their organization directly.
+LU Send does not recommend students participate in independent internships as they are not vetted by LU Send.
+For questions about using outside scholarships, loans, and grants to fund an independent internship, please contact [financialaid@liberty.edu](mailto:financialaid@liberty.edu).

-If the student is pursuing an independent internship, then the student will be responsible to pay the internship organization directly for all program costs.
+If the student is pursuing an independent internship, they will be responsible for paying the internship organization directly for all program costs.
 Please coordinate with the organization regarding payment due dates and other financial obligations.
-The LU Send fee will still be placed on the student’s account to be paid through Financial Check-In, and students are still required to pay tuition for any corresponding classes (if the internship is being completed for Liberty credit).
-Students **must** complete Financial Check-In to begin making payments.
+The LU Send fee will still be placed on the student's account to be paid through Financial Check-In, and students are still required to pay tuition for any corresponding classes (if the internship is being completed for Liberty credit).
+Students must complete Financial Check-In to begin making payments.

-NOTE: **Students who have completed Financial Check-In will be prompted to make one full payment; if needed, please contact Student Accounts at [studentaccounts@liberty.edu](mailto:studentaccounts@liberty.edu) to setup a payment plan.**
+NOTE: When completing Financial Check-In, students may be prompted to make one full payment.
+If needed, please contact Student Accounts at [studentaccounts@liberty.edu](mailo:studentaccounts@liberty.edu) to set up a payment plan.

-# Study Abroad and Internship Fees
+## Study Abroad and Internship Fees

 ![Filler Header Image](https://liberty-sa.terradotta.com/_customtags/ct_Image.cfm?Image_ID=35673){.header}

-Students participating in an LU Send Study Abroad program will pay a fee to help cover expenses including: background check, international health and travel insurance, Alert Traveler, travel package, Pre-Departure Training, and administrative & processing fees.
+Students participating in an LU Send Study Abroad program will pay a fee to help cover expenses, including background checks, international health and travel insurance, Alert Traveler, travel package, Pre-Departure Training, and administrative & processing fees.

 - Signature & Custom Program Semester: $1200
 - Signature & Custom Program Summer: $600